 During the summer, the antlers grow fast for about two to four months.
-High levels of testosterone slow the growing speed and the veins and arteries around the velvet cut blood flow and nutrition supply to the antlers.
-The velvet encasing the antlers withers and falls off.
+High levels of testosterone slow the growing speed and the veins and arteries around the velvet cut the previously heavy nutrition and blood supply to the antlers.
+Once that happens, the velvet encasing the antlers starts to wither and falls off.
 It's likely the velvet irritates the deer to some degree after that, spurring them to rub their new set of antlers on a tree to remove the velvet.
 This usually happens in mid or early September.

 In truth, it's hard to determine when a male deer may lose his antlers.
-Some deer shed their antlers earlier or later than normal.
+Some deer shed their antlers earlier.
+Some may do it later than normal.
 The timing seems to depend on many different factors.
 Wounded or injured deer usually cast their antlers earlier than normal because injuries activate the osteoclasts cells early.
-The same situation goes for deer with declining physical conditions.

-Deer that are in good condition, live in a mild climate, and have a high quality habitat will keep their antlers well into the spring months.
-Deer with poorer conditions, live through harsh winters, and have limited nutrition based on their habitat will shed their antlers earlier.
+Deer that are in good condition, live in a mild climate, and have a high-quality habitat might keep their antlers well into the spring months.
+Deer with poorer conditions, live through harsh winters, and have limited nutrition based on their habitat often shed their antlers earlier.
 Sometimes the mating season runs long if all the female deer are not bred by December.
 This can result in a delay of that drop in testosterone we mentioned earlier, and can also delay the activation of the osteoclasts that start the shedding process.

 Sometimes a late season hunt can result in a trophy with no antlers because antlers have already been shed.
-So before you pull the trigger, look for any red, raw, or scabbed over areas on either side of the forehead to determine if you are shooting a buck that has already shed his antlers.
+So, before you pull the trigger, look for any red, raw, or scabbed-over areas on either side of the forehead to determine if you're shooting a buck that has already shed his antlers.
 Likewise, be careful when grabbing the antlers of a buck shot late in the season.
 More than one hunter has been surprised to have the antlers pop off when they grabbed them!